Knowledge graphSettings

 Reliability moves upward

-Acknowledgments, retries, buffering, and error correction are designed at the application layer.
+Acknowledgments, retries, buffering, and error correction become part of the application protocol — and its latency budget.

 How the UDP datagram header is structured